dotnet/docs-maui/docs/user-interface/system-theme-changes.md

 };
 ```

-The `AppThemeChangedEventArgs` object, which accompanies the `RequestedThemeChanged` event, has a single property named `RequestedTheme`, of type `OSAppTheme`.
+The `AppThemeChangedEventArgs` object, which accompanies the `RequestedThemeChanged` event, has a single property named `RequestedTheme`, of type `AppTheme`.
 This property can be examined to detect the requested system theme.

 > [!IMPORTANT]
 > To respond to theme changes on Android your `MainActivity` class must include the `ConfigChanges.UiMode` flag in the `Activity` attribute. .NET MAUI apps created with the Visual Studio project templates automatically include this flag.